Outer Space Transmitter

 Parabolic antenna, transmitter equipment, radio operating desk

-The project involves building and operating a functional radio station through which I transmit art into interstellar space.
-To realize this, I first completed a training as a radio operator and passed an exa mination administered by the Federal Network Agency (Bundesnetzagentur).
+The project involves building and operating a functional radio station through which I transmit art into outer space.
+To realize this, I first completed a training as a radio operator and passed an examination administered by the Federal Network Agency (Bundesnetzagentur).

 I then constructed a parabolic antenna and developed a specific symbol system for transmission: an extraterrestrial alphabet.
+At the heart of the project is the question of whether extraterrestrial life is possible – and what communication with an unknown intelligence could fundamentally look like.
 The project assumes that art can function as a form of communication that is not bound to spoken language – and is therefore, in principle, also detectable by extraterrestrial life.
-Under the hypothesis that reflexivity and the capacity for abstraction are fundamental characteristics of intelligent life forms, I assume that extraterrestrials must be conceived not only as intelligent, but above all as creative beings.
+Under the hypothesis that reflection and the capacity for abstraction are fundamental characteristics of intelligent life forms, I assume that extraterrestrials must be conceived not only as intelligent, but above all as creative beings.
 From this perspective, the “language of art” becomes a central key: a possible interface for communication with extraterrestrial entities.

-Parabolic antenna, 2025, Datteln (Germany), Urbane Künste Ruhr
+Parabolic antenna and Mona Schulzek, 2026, Breckerfeld (Germany), Urbane Künste Ruhr

 Star map, 2025, Datteln (Germany), Urbane Künste Ruhr